Branch-Bunch/iOS-Workshop/README.md

 Here we will set up an Xcode project for development from the ground up!
 This is a _programmatic environment_ (no StoryBoards).

 ![XcodeHello](/images/XcodeHello.png)

-Open up Xcode and you should be prompted with this screen 👆 select **"Create a new Xcode project"**
+* Open up Xcode and you should be prompted with this screen 👆
+* Select **"Create a new Xcode project"**

 ![SingleViewApplication](/images/SingleViewApplication.png)

-**pick "Single View Application"**
+* **Pick "Single View Application"**

 ![FillOutSomeInfo](/images/FillOutSomeInfo.png)

-Fill out some information and **make sure language is set to Swift**.
+* Fill out some information and **make sure language is set to Swift**.

 ![Directory](/images/Directory.png)

-From the file selector on the left, **delete** `Main.StoryBoard`.
+* From the file selector on the left, **delete** `Main.StoryBoard`.

 ![RemoveMain](/images/RemoveMain.png)

-Click on the project file at the top of the file selector (the blue icon that says "DemoApp").
+* Click on the project file at the top of the file selector (the blue icon that says "DemoApp").
 This should display some app configuration options.
 Under the Deployment Info section, **change the Main Interface option to be blank**.

 Alright we are ready to get programming!

 ![Nice](https://m.popkey.co/a5837f/xMKOr.gif)